 Exclusion zones are displayed on the map as hatched polygons.
-Select the color for the polygons and
+Select the color for the polygons and hatching.
+Only one exclusion zone file can be used at a time, but the file can contain multiple polygons.

 Active

 Select the Active check box to control whether the selected file is used.
 If the check box is selected: